 - Breaker space.
 Two free slots and 60A of headroom = cheap.
 Full panel = load management or an upgrade.

 - Amperage ambition.
 Every step up (32→40→48A) means thicker wire and bigger breakers.
 Charging math first: if the car sits 10 hours a night, even 32A refills 250+ miles — see the speed tiers in our Level 2 charger guide.
+Adding a second EV?
+Power sharing lets both cars run on one circuit — see the best dual EV charger picks to skip a second install entirely.

 - Region and permits.
 Permit fees ($50–$250) and hourly rates vary widely; coastal metros run 30–50% above the national average.